Please Don't Wash Your Face With Antibacterial Gel, Warns Skin Expert

 In fact, the harsh alcohols in products such as these will only aggravate the skin, resulting in redness, irritation and dry, flaky skin.
 "It could even burn the skin," added Dr Meder.
 "The best way to keep your face clean after being in a public place or on public transport is with cosmetic cleansers such as gels, mousses, emulsions or creams."

-Try something like Meder Beauty Science Net-Apax Prebiotic Cleansing Mask, £40, or Nrj-Net Revitalising Cleansing Mask, £46, which includes niacinamide, to reduce inflammation and minimise the appearance of pores.

-If you have sensitive skin, try CeraVe Hydrating Cleanser, £9.50, Milk Makeup Vegan Moisturising Cleanser, £27, or La Roche-Posay Effaclar H Cleansing Cream, £12.50.
-Dermatologists also recommend Jan Marini Bioglycolic Face Cleanser, £29, or a foaming cleanser such as La Roche-Posay Effaclar Purifying Cleansing Gel, £12.50, especially if you're prone to acne or excess oiliness.
+If you have sensitive skin, try CeraVe Hydrating Cleanser, $15.97 or Milk Makeup Vegan Moisturising Cleanser, $40.
+Dermatologists also recommend Jan Marini Bioglycolic Face Cleanser, $53, or a foaming cleanser such as La Roche-Posay Effaclar Purifying Cleansing Gel, $15.95, especially if you're prone to acne or excess oiliness.

 Advertisement